rajanpsanthanam/rajanpsanthanam.github.io/about.md

 Hello,

 I am Rajan, product developer by profession.
-I love working with techonology and having lot of interest in product space.
+I love working with technology and having lot of interest in product space.
-I would like to share and learn to and from fellow programmmers around the globe.
+I would like to share to and learn from fellow programmmers around the globe.
 I hope there will be some intake for you guys from this blog.

 You can know more about me through the below channels.